 Bacteria called Neisseria meningitidis cause meningococcal disease.
 About 1 in 10 people have these bacteria in the back of their nose and throat with no signs or symptoms of disease; this is called being ‘a carrier’.
 But sometimes the bacteria invade the body and cause certain illnesses, which are known as meningococcal disease.

 For information on the causes, symptoms, risk factors, vaccination information and much more, visit the Centers for Disease Control website: http://www.cdc.gov/meningococcal/about/index.html

 Connecticut State law requires that any college student living in college-owned housing be vaccinated against meningitis as a condition for living in the college’s residence halls or apartments.

-This change only applies to students first enrolling in the 2014-2015 school year (not students who are already enrolled) and each new enrollee thereafter.
-Students enrolling in the 2014-2015 school year and living in on-campus housing will be required to show proof of having received a dose of meningococcal conjugate vaccine within the past 5 years or submit a medical or religious exemption against such vaccination.
+Students enrolling in the school and living in on-campus housing will be required to show proof of having received a dose of meningococcal conjugate vaccine within the past 5 years or submit a medical or religious exemption against such vaccination.